Posted on Leave a comment

 A real puppy application or screening process

 Responsible breeders screen buyers.
-A breeder who will sell to anyone with the purchase price without meaningful questions about your home and experience is not seriously invested in placement outcomes.
 See our own Puppy Application as an example of a genuine screening process.

 Red Flags That Should End the Conversation